ray-project/ray/doc/source/ray-core/placement-group.rst

       }

-Now, you can guarantee all gpu actors and extra_resource tasks are located on the same node because they are scheduled on a placement group with the STRICT_PACK strategy.
+Now, you can guarantee all gpu actors and `extra_resource` tasks are located on the same node because they are scheduled on a placement group with the `STRICT_PACK` strategy.

 .. note::

-  Child actors/tasks don't share the same placement group that the parent uses.
+  Child actors and tasks do not share the same placement group that the parent uses.
-  If you'd like to automatically schedule child actors/tasks to the same placement group, set ``placement_group_capture_child_tasks`` to True.
+  If you would like to automatically schedule child actors and tasks to the same placement group, set ``placement_group_capture_child_tasks`` to True.

   .. tabbed:: Python